Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-How to Save Water in Your Garden
+10 Simple Ways to Conserve Water in Your Garden (and Save Money)

-spinner image a wooden barrel for rainwater in a garden
+a wooden barrel for rainwater in a garden

-schulzie/Getty
+schulzie/Getty Images

 No matter where your garden grows, water is the most precious tool.
 And in a time of record temperatures and more frequent droughts, it's important to know how to conserve and use it wisely in your own backyard.